Last updated on February 22nd, 2018 at 02:51 am

 Avocado oil has become increasingly popular over the last few months here in Japan.
-They sell it at high-end foreign food stores, and so I’d try to play with it and make food with it instead of olive oil.
-Since I have lots of cilantro on hand, I thought of making a salad dressing using the avocado oil!
+They sell it at high-end foreign food stores so I wanted to make a couple of recipes with it.
+Since I have lots of cilantro on hand, I thought of making a cilantro lime vinaigrette using the avocado oil!

 - 1 cup cilantro stems removed

-- 3 tbsp avocado oil or olive oil
+- 3 tbsp avocado oil or light olive oil

 - 2 cloves garlic

 - 1/2 tsp Himalayan Salt

 - 1/2 cup greek yogurt or nomal yogurt

 Mince the garlic and chop the cilantro stems into two.

 - Add the cilantro, avocado oil, garlic, salt, yogurt into a food processor.
 Squeeze the juice out of the limes into the food processor.

 Pulse until all of the cilantro has been chopped to pieces and the dressing is all mixed together, about 1 minute.